Is ABA Ethical for Autistic Children? Breaking It Down

 • How do I choose an ethical ABA provider?

-Look for providers who prioritize consent, use positive reinforcement, involve families, and tailor goals to the child — like Achieve ABA.
+Look for providers who prioritize consent, use positive reinforcement, involve families, and tailor goals to the child — like Achieve Behavioral.

 Sources: